trouble-with-types

 -

-Go is strong, but coarse; simple types but strongly enforced
+Go is strong, but coarse; simple types but strongly enforced - no generic types

 - Simple types cannot be extended by users; use abstractions that are given to you